giantswarm/kube-app-testing/README.md

 ### Just cluster mode

 In the `-j` mode, a generic purpose cluster with `app-operator`, `chart-operator` and `chart-museum` is create.
-No chat checking, validation or testing is done.
+No chart checking, validation or testing is done.
 Such cluster might be useful for custom testing applications during development.

 ### Chart test mode